 Public Information Assist Team (PIAT)

 The PIAT was established at Coast Guard Headquarters in 1978 as one of the special forces mandated in the National Contingency Plan.
 Since merging with the National Strike Force (NSF) in 1991, PIAT members have been trained and qualified in HAZMAT operations, which allows them full access to response activities.
-The PIAT is co-located with the National Strike Force Coordination Center, and is staffed by four highly-trained crisis communications professionals.
+The PIAT is co-located with the National Strike Force Coordination Center and is staffed by four highly-trained communications professionals.

-PIAT Response
+PIAT Response & Exercise Support

 Members deploy with a response kit that includes all the equipment necessary to meet the public and media’s information needs, and enables the PIAT to be self-sufficient during the initial response.
 The services PIAT members provide during a response may include, but are not limited to: